ttu-capstone-podman/choco-podman-machine-turnkey/README.md

 # choco-podman-machine-turnkey
-Chocolatey package for a turn-key installation of podman-machine
+Chocolatey package for a turn-key installation of podman-machine.
 Note: this package will automatically install VirtualBox to run the podman-machine VM

 Installation Instructions: